aritraghsh09/snippets/README.md

 This is meant to be a personal collection of python routines (both for plotting &amp; general data analysis) that I use pretty frequently.

 Curvefit --> Python routine for fitting a curve using Scipy's curvefit

+Matplotlib --> Collection of different plotting scripts which use Pythons Matplotlib